vsemionov/django-blacklist/README.md

 ## Usage

 You can manage the blacklist rules from the admin.
-Changes take effect after restarting the server.
+Changes take effect after a configurable time, or when the server is restarted.
 A rule can target a user or an IP address.
 You can also target IP networks (ranges) by specifying the optional prefixlen field (number of network prefix bits).
 Each rule has a specific duration.
-After that duration passes, rules expire automatically, without a restart.
+After that duration passes, rules expire automatically.
 When a request is blocked due to a matching rule:
 * Status 400 (bad request) is returned.
 * An error template is rendered.